lxqueen/godir/README.md

 # Configuration

+Godir is configured in two places: in `config.toml` (below) and using command line options (above).

 The default godir config file is a (TOML)[https://github.com/toml-lang/toml] file.

 By default godir looks in `$HOME/.config/godir/config.toml`.
-You may specify another TOML file to use with the `-c` flag.
+You may specify a different TOML file to use with the `-c` flag.
 You can find a sample config file in `src/config.toml.example`.

 # Performance
-No significant benchmarking has been done.
+Godir has been found to be 650 times faster than Pydir (when tested on very large file trees.)

+Benchmarking has shown godir to be able to completely generate for a ~250gb (200,000 files) tree in just under 15 seconds.
+Please note these numbers may change depending on the nature, distribution, and size of your filesystem.

 # Search
 Search is reasonably fast, and since it uses [lunr.js](https://lunrjs.com) it supports wildcards (`*`) and boosts (`^x`), which allow you to prioritize certain parts of the search by `x` times.